Quo Vadis (1951 film): Casting

 Nero ...
 The way I see him ...
 He's a guy plays with himself nights....
 At the time I thought it a preposterous assessment, but a little later I was not so sure.
 It was a profundity at its most workaday level, and it led me to the eventual conviction that no nation can make Roman pictures as well as the Americans ...
 The inevitable vulgarities of the script contributed as much to its authenticity as its rare felicities.
 I felt then as I feel today, in spite of the carping of critical voices, that Quo Vadis, good or bad according to taste, was an extraordinarily authentic film, and the nonsense Nero was sometimes made to speak was very much like the nonsense Nero probably did speak.

 Filming

 Produced for $7 million, it was the most expensive film ever made at the time.
 It became MGM's largest grosser since Gone with the Wind (1939).
-Filmed at the sprawling Cinecitta Studios that had been opened by Benito Mussolini in 1924 as part of the dictator's master plan to make Rome the pre-eminent world capital.
-(Mussolini and Hollywood producer Hal Roach later negotiated to form the R.A.M. ["Roach and Mussolini"] Corporation, which was ultimately aborted.
-This business alliance with the Fascist state horrified 1930s Hollywood moguls and ultimately led to Roach defecting from his MGM distribution deal to United Artists in 1937.)
+Filmed at the sprawling Cinecitta Studios that had been opened by Benito Mussolini in 1937 as part of the dictator's master plan to make Rome the pre-eminent world capital.
+(Mussolini's son Vittorio Mussolini and Hollywood producer Hal Roach negotiated to form the R.A.M. ["Roach and Mussolini"] Corporation later in 1937, which was ultimately aborted.
+This business alliance with the Fascist state horrified 1930s Hollywood moguls and ultimately led to Roach defecting from his MGM distribution deal to United Artists in 1938.)